DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 * output [PolicyDefinition](#policydefinition)

 ### PolicyDefinitions_List
-Gets all the policy definitions for a subscription.
+This operation retrieves a list of all the policy definitions in a given subscription.

 ```js